MathijsMoleman/mathijsmoleman.github.io/README.md

 ### What i Learned
 - How to work together with a team.
-- Comunicating with a team.
+- Communicating with a team.